The Tonight Show Starring Jimmy Fallon: Production

 The show's set was designed by theatrical set designer Eugene Lee, known for his credits on Saturday Night Live, whom Fallon thanked on-air on his first episode.
 The set "emphasizes stained wood and a mid-century modern style," including "a slate blue couch, a handsome honey-colored wood desk and matching walls."
 Behind the desk near the city backdrop is a wood-carved miniature replica of New York City skyscrapers.
 "I think it's Eugene Lee's masterpiece," said producer Michaels.
-Fallon's monolog spot is noted by a painted four-leaf clover on the floor.
+Fallon's monologue spot is noted by a painted four-leaf clover on the floor.
 "Fallon's new set is purposefully old-fashioned compared to the college-cafe-in-the-meatpacking-district where he lived on Late Night," said Entertainment Weekly.
 USA Today called the set more "intimate and theatrical" than the set employed on The Tonight Show with Jay Leno, and The New York Times called it more elegant, "but also quite formal and a little impersonal."
 The show's logo, its title set against a full moon, is a callback to The Honeymooners, while the title is a throwback to Carson's tenure: Leno and O'Brien both favored a "with", rather than "starring", in their respective titles.

 In November 2014, a new marquee was added to the Avenue of the Americas entrance of 30 Rock, which promotes the building as the home of The Tonight Show Starring Jimmy Fallon; the new marquee was also designed so that it can be usable as a stage for performances.
 John Wallace, NBCUniversal's president of technical operations, described the marquee as being a "bold statement" that The Tonight Show had been brought back to New York.
 Fallon joked that he was "jealous of Letterman", and that the marquee "makes it exponentially harder for them to fire me."
-It was announced recently that Jamie Granet-Bederman would take over the showrunning duties for future episodes.